realrubberduckdev/dp-blog/src/content/express-route-missing-spoke-route.md

 # The issue

-After setting up the infrastucture as described above, traffic was not flowing from on-premises to a resource on Spoke1.
-The issue was understandable as the ExpressRoute circuit table wasn't showing an entries for the spokes.
+After setting up the infrastructure as described above, traffic was not flowing from on-premises to a resource on Spoke1.
+The issue was understandable as the ExpressRoute circuit table wasn't showing entries for the spokes.

 i.e.